FishtownFish wrapped around the rod of AsclepiusMedicine

 • Temperature.
 A bedroom at 65 to 68 degrees Fahrenheit makes deep sleep work the way it is supposed to.
 A bedroom at 72 does not.

 • Cookware and kitchen plastics.
-PFAS-coated nonstick pans and heat-cycled plastic storage are two of the exposures we do change.
+PFAS-coated nonstick pans and heat-cycled plastic storage are 2 of the exposures we do change.
 Stainless, cast iron, glass storage, and a kettle for hot water are cheap, durable, and one-time decisions.

 • Water.
 A carbon block filter handles most of what comes out of a Philadelphia tap.
 We add a separate filter for cooking and tea.
-Bottled water is not the answer, most bottled water is municipal water in plastic, with the plastic added in.
+Bottled water is not the answer.
+Most bottled water is municipal water in plastic, with the plastic added in.

 Chemical exposures we can do something about